superkuh/tune-s2-stepping/README.md

 motors.
 I have not altered the front-end setup or switch aspects of tune-s2 at all and they can be used normally.
 The only difference is that my copy will never try to tune the DVB card/LNB.

-Usage is pretty simple.
-The only differences being two new cli switches.
+Usage of the modified tune-s2 is pretty simple.
+The only difference are two new cli switches and not needing to give it tuning parameters.

 <pre>-step-east
 -step-west</pre>